George Musulin

-George "Guv" S. Musulin (April 9, 1914 – February 23, 1987) was a Serbian-American army officer of the Office of Strategic Services (OSS) who in 1950 became a CIA operative.
+George "Guv" S. Musulin (April 9, 1914 – February 23, 1987) was a Serbian-American army and later navy officer of the Office of Strategic Services (OSS) and Office of Naval Intelligence during World War II, who later became an operative of the Central Intelligence Agency.

 Early life

 George Musulin was born into a Serbian family in New York City and grew up in Johnstown, Pennsylvania.
-He graduated from the University of Pittsburgh, where he played with the university's football team during their national championship year of 1937.
-After college he played professional American football in Pittsburgh, St. Louis and Chicago.
+He graduated from the University of Pittsburgh, where he played for the university's football team during their national championship year of 1937.
+After college he played professional American football in Pittsburgh, St. Louis, and Chicago.

 Second World War

 Musulin became a captain in the OSS during the Second World War.
 In mid-October 1943, Musulin, as part of a U.S. military mission, parachuted into Yugoslavia to the headquarters of General Draža Mihailović.
 In January 1944, Musulin was a delegate on the Ba Congress organized by Mihailović.

 On 29 May 1944, Musulin, aided by Chetniks, was evacuated along with the British and American mission and 40 rescued Allied airmen to Bari, leaving General Mihailović without support.
 In Bari, Musulin proposed another rescue of American airmen shot down over Yugoslavia.
 He again parachuted into Chetnik territory, near the village of Pranjani, where there were several hundred American airmen rescued by Chetnik forces and hidden from the Germans.
 Musulin successfully commanded the airlift Operation Halyard, the rescue from the air of about 447 U.S. airmen from Nazi-occupied Yugoslavia, from 10 to 29 August 1944.
 Although this operation was successful due to cooperation from General Mihailović, Musulin had been ordered not to give the Chetniks political promises, an order he violated when he allowed members of General Mihailović's political mission to board the plane.
 At this time the British were the main Allied authority in the Mediterranean, and their Special Operations Executive (SOE) complained to Musulin's superiors in the OSS, who decided to expel him from the service.
 In late 1944 Musulin was transferred to the Far East as part of the naval intelligence service, where he stayed until the end of the war.